November 1988 – May 1995

 The number of callers dropped off sharply and the show just seemed to lose excitement.
 In early 1995 I gave up the program because it didn’t seem to be happening anymore.
 Alternative rock had grown so much by then that Little Rock got its first commercial alternative station.
 KDRE-FM 101.1 hit the air in August 1994.
 It was only local during morning drive, the rest of the time simulcasting WDRE from New York.
 In fact, the automation system was so poor that often, instead of hearing local breaks, KDRE would air the New York commercials, traffic and weather reports.
 It was weird to be driving around Little Rock hearing about how the New Jersey Turnpike was doing.

 The key thing was that there was a 24 hour source for alternative music in Little Rock.
-I, like lots of others, started listening to it a lot and fewer people were going to KABF for that kind of music, but I guess that’s evolution.
-I was sad to leave the station which had been very good to me.
-I miss it sometimes because of the incredible freedom to air whatever I wanted.
-As the format became more mainstream and went through the grunge years, I lost interest in much of that style of music.
+I, like lots of others, started listening to it a lot and fewer people were going to KABF for that kind of music.
+But I guess that’s evolution.
+I was sad to leave the station which had been very good to me, but was picking up more duties at KARN and was just getting busier.
+As alternative rock became more mainstream and went through the grunge years, I had also lost interest in much of that style of music.